 Sloppy Jones Story Synopsis

-When the dismembered torso of the dirtbag owner of Sloppy Jones Grill is found in the restaurant’s freezer, three queer twenty-something servers stop at nothing to clear their names, pay their rent and party like it’s 1999.
+When they find the dismembered torso of the dirtbag owner of Sloppy Jones Grill in the restaurant’s freezer, three queer twenty-something servers stop at nothing to clear their names, pay their rent and party like it’s 1999.

 Sloppy Jones Grill in Niagara Falls hit its peak in 1999—much like its owner Frank.
 The story revolves around three friends who work at the Grill: Rory Woods, an eccentric goofball with criminal tendencies; Thomas J. Collins, a selfish calculating bitch; and Harper Shelley, a broke, bisexual bartender, who is the closest thing they have to a moral compass.